 How do chemicals affect your health?

 In reality, water that is contaminated by bacteria is MUCH MORE DANGEROUS than the standard chemicals used to treat water.
 These bacteria, when not eliminated, can lead to multiple diseases, ranging from hot tub rash to pneumonia and even STDs.
 There are hot tub types where the concentration of chemicals is close to the concentration of chemicals in tap water.
-When alkalinity and pH level is balanced, chemicals will do their work well so you won’t need to add more to properly disinfect your water.
+When alkalinity and pH level is balanced, chemicals will do their work well so you won’t need to add more in order to properly disinfect your water.

 - Chlorine/bromine — strong sanitizers and could be dangerous for health, but only if the concentration is over safe limits (> 3ppm).
 So it’s important to control test the water.